|Website:||website containing additional information|

 For announcements and the detailed schedule, see blackboard.

-The projects in this course will be centred around R , in connection with PostgreSQL as DBMS.
+The projects in this course will be centred around either R or Python , in connection with PostgreSQL as DBMS.
 To help you getting started with these tools, see also the suggested modules at DataCamp.

-- Tue 11:00-12:30 - Interactive exercise/tutorial class with the student teaching assistant (per video conferencing/chat).
+- Tue 11:00-12:30 - Interactive exercise/tutorial class with the student teaching assistants (per video conferencing/chat).

 In short, your deliverables in the course are: